Frequently Asked Questions

 Unfortunately, not at this time.
 Since we are using a non-interest bearing custodian account, we will not be able to generate interest on your behalf.

 What happens when an investment is not successful?

 Cadence has structured each investment to provide as much protection as possible for investors.
 Despite all of the precautions taken, there is always a risk of total loss of investment.

 What happens to my investment if Cadence is under financial strain?

 We set up an industry standard layer of protection through Special Purpose Vehicles (SPVs).
 These SPVs are bankruptcy-remote legal entities that are solely created to service every investment on our platform.
 If Cadence were forced to suspend its operations, a third party administrator will be automatically established to continue servicing your investment until the opportunity matures and your principal and distributions are paid.

 Currently, Cadence is offering short-term debt investments with competitive risk-adjusted returns.
 All offerings are securities exempt from SEC-registration under Regulation D, adhering to Rule 506(b).
 Returns are based on the performance of underlying assets such as factored invoices, and merchant cash advances that are selectively sourced through our originator partner network.

 Do investment opportunities offered by Cadence have any risk?

 All investments carry risk.
 However, Cadence minimizes risk and maximizes returns by thoroughly vetting every opportunity via a stringent proprietary risk framework.
-In addition, investors either have insurance protection or first lien on the underlying assets in the event of default.

 How does Cadence choose its partner originators?